 Chiang Mai is the second-largest city in northern Thailand and is also the best place to go for a Loy Krathong Festival experience.
 Besides having Loy Krathong celebrations, the city also holds another magnificent festival called Yi Peng Festival (Thailand Sky Lantern Festival) on the same day.

-The tickets for the famous Chiang Mai CAD Khomloy Sky Lanterns Festival 2023 are on sale now.
 Asia Highlights is the official partner of Chiang Mai CAD.
-We're glad to help you book a ticket for a mass lantern release.
+We're glad to help you book a ticket.

 2. Sukhothai: the Birthplace of Loy Krathong